halans/emergency-site/src/content/updates/2024-01-21-flood-watch.md

 - Never drive, walk, or swim through floodwater
 - Move to higher ground immediately if water rises
-- Call 000 if in immediate danger
+- Call Emergency Services if in immediate danger

 We will provide updates as the situation develops.